godbout/kindaVim.docs/README.md

 ### kV Keyboard Strategy: keyboard remapping; less accurate.

-kV detects automatically which Strategy to use, but sometimes you may wish to enforce the Keyboard Strategy.
-You can do so by pressing `fn` while doing a move.
-This is useful when you're in a text input but want to scroll through the UI (scrollbars) rather than the text/caret, or to move from one input to another in apps with custom UI.

 | Normal Mode                                 | count | &emsp;&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;&emsp; | Visual Mode  | count |
 | ---:                                        | :---: | :---:                                | ---:                                       | :---: